orionsoti/ANDIE/README.md

 **Median Filter**

-> *Description:* Replaces each pixel with the median value of pixels in a surrounding area
+> *Description:* Replaces each pixel with the median value of pixels in a surrounding area.
 >
 > *Contributors:* Jacob Myron
 >
 > *Accessed via:* Filter Menu
 >
-> *Testing:* Tested applying multiple instances of the Median filter as well as testing it alongside other filters and actions
+> *Testing:* Tested applying multiple instances of the Median filter as well as testing it alongside other filters and actions.
 >
-> *Errors:* No known errors
+> *Errors:* No known errors.
 ---

 **Brightness & Contrast Adjustment**